Mark Slonim: Impresario and Soviet "defensist"

 Slonim's work diversified, and he became a literary impresario, founding, with George Reavey, the European Literary Bureau.
 It had contracts with Berdyaev, Samuel Beckett, André Malraux and Jacques Maritain.
 He also worked on translations and on editing books for print: in 1930, Čestmír Jeřábek's Svět hoří; and in 1934, Adèle Hommaire de Hell's Mémoires d'une aventurière.
 Together with Reavey, he put out one of the first collections of Russian prose rendered in English (1934), which is also noted for its inclusion of Socialist Realists Alexander Fadeyev and Feodor Gladkov.
 With Gide's help, Slonim and Reavey's anthology of Soviet literature came out at Gallimard in 1935, and possibly included unsigned translations by Tsvetaeva.
 Slonim was by then also publishing regular literary chronicles, turning his attention to works by William Faulkner, Peter Neagoe, and D. H. Lawrence.

 Slonim was for years critical of émigrés who asked to be resettled in the Soviet Union, denouncing Efron's work for the NKVD-sponsored Union for Repatriation.
-In 1935, he finally met Zamyatin, who had escaped Russia, and they "became very good friends"—before Zamyatin's sudden illness and death.
+In 1935, He finally met Zamyatin, who had escaped Russia, and they "became very good friends"—before Zamyatin's sudden illness and death.
+Slonim's own theories regarding the role of communism in interrupting the traditions of Russian literature was positively cited in the United States by Max Eastman, whom the Soviets themselves regarded as a "Troskyist".
+According to the official Soviet narrative, the Eastman–Slonim connection was central to the establishment of American Sovietology, which the Soviets themselves regarded as a pseudoscience; Slonim matched "the strategic goals of anti-communist ideologists", namely "to compromise Soviet literature and Soviet cultural policy in the eyes of Western readers."

 In 1934, Slonim had resumed his conferencing on Lenin, networking with Italian anti-fascists such as Oddino Morgari and Alberto Meschi, and being followed around by Mussolini's OVRA.

-Slonim and Lebedev became alarmed by the rise of Nazi Germany, and predicted that it would attack the Soviet Union with support from the right-wing exiles.
+He and Lebedev became alarmed by the rise of Nazi Germany, and predicted that it would attack the Soviet Union with support from the right-wing exiles.
 With this in mind, they founded in 1936 a Russian Émigré Defensist Movement (REOD), its newspaper edited by Slonim.
-Slonim came to agree with the basic tenets of Soviet thinking: he believed that democracy was doomed, and that the world was becoming split into two camps, of communism and fascism.
-He formulated his preference into a socialist-patriotic manifesto: "The defensist joyfully greets all tidings of the internal and external successes of Russia.
-When a new factory is built in the Soviet Union, when a strong army is created, when a heroic flight is made, when important discoveries are made and when a talented book is written, the defensist feels a sense of pride."
+After such geopolitical shifts, Slonim came to agree with the basic tenets of Soviet thinking: he believed that democracy was doomed, and that the world was becoming split into two camps, of communism and fascism.
+He formulated his preference into a socialist-patriotic manifesto: The defensist joyfully greets all tidings of the internal and external successes of Russia.
+When a new factory is built in the Soviet Union, when a strong army is created, when a heroic flight is made, when important discoveries are made and when a talented book is written, the defensist feels a sense of pride.